-Recent advances in 3D printing now allow the simultaneous deposition of different build materials in a single print.
-In a similar way to nature, materials can be distributed seamlessly within objects for structural and functional advantage.
-“Blossom” explores the blending of two materials with varying physical properties transitioning from flexible to rigid.
-The variation offers an opportunity to generate complex forms and dynamic structures that are impossible to make by any other means.
+Blossom explores the blending of two materials with varying physical properties transitioning from flexible to rigid.
+The variation offers an opportunity to generate complex forms and dynamic structures that are difficult to make by any other means.

-While the sections with a higher percentage of Full Cure 720 provide structure and substructure it is the curved chambers of the more flexible material that inflate and create the blooming effect.
-As air is gently pumped into the chamber it causes the inside of the petal to push against the outside of the petal front of it.
-As each petal pushes on the one in front of it, the bloom collectively blossoms.
+While the sections with a higher percentage of Full Cure 720 provide structure and substructure, it is the curved chambers of the more flexible material that inflate and create the blooming effect.
+As air is gently pumped into the chamber it causes each petal to push the one in front of it and the flowers blossom.

 The project had its debut opening during the 2012 DeSFoRM conference held at Victoria University of Wellington.
-With keynote speaker Philip Beesley being intrigued by the project.
-Since then its also been shown at the ACADIA conference in Canada.
+Since then, it has also been shown at the ACADIA conference in Canada.